safra36/RageMP-ZoneManager/README.md

 	4 Vectors inside and height is used this time, same as 4PointZone in 6PointZone you need to pass 6 vectors and the height.

-	Returns ZoneObject (contains name, type, positions, and zone.data [which never used it my self]) */ mp.zones.registerZone(Vectors, height, zoneName, type, dimension)
+	@Returns ZoneObject (contains name, type, positions, and zone.data [which never used it my self]) */ mp.zones.registerZone(Vectors, height, zoneName, type, dimension)